PoseAI/PoseCameraAPI/README.md

 If hand animations are unnecessary, use the body only models to reduce computations.
 The app can stream at a user specified speed, interpolating the frames to deliver a smooth performance.
 For example, the user can capture at a 30 fps camera speed but stream interpolated motion capture data at 60 fps.
 However, higher streaming rates more heavily utilize the wireless chip on the phone.
 If interpolation is not necessary or is being handled on the paired application, consider reducing the stream rate to save battery and heating.
 Try turning off the camera preview on the phone (tap the yellow person icon at the edge of the screen) once properly positioned as this may help reduce the strain on the phone.

+# Latency and Unreal LiveLink
+Please note that the speed of the machine running LiveLink can have a significant impact on the latency of the animation.
+While on a high powered desktop Unreal is able to process the incoming animations almost instantly, in our tests running Unreal on an ultrabook (without dedicated GPU), the lag was noticably several hundred milliseconds.